 She stole a quick look at Levi out of the corner of her eye to see what he was doing.

 He was dancing with another girl who had promptly dumped her partner for him, but his eyes were still on Madeline.
 It wasn’t a look of playful inhibition anymore, just unreadable observation.

 At that point, the gentleman dancing with her leaned his head forward and began to whisper into her ear.
-It was a throaty whisper in another language, and although she didn’t understand a word of it, the way it vibrated in her ears made her blush.
+It was a throaty whisper in another language, and although she didn’t understand a word of it, the way they vibrated in her head made her blush.

 Before the song blended into the next, the man was leading Madeline off the dance floor and towards the high-backed booth to the right of the stage in the reserved area.